JaimieHemmings/fstop/README.md

 - This model allows the superusers of the website to add, edit and delete questions and answers displayed within the FAQ section of the website on the frontend.

 *HomePageSliderImages*
+- This model was used to allow superusers to manage the images that are displayed in the carousel on the homepage of the website.

 *HomePagePanel*
+- Another model related to the control panel allowing superusers to edit information displayed on the front page of the website.

 *AboutPage*
+- This model was created to allow superusers to edit the about page without having to edit code.

 ##### Portfolio App

 *PortfolioImages*
+- This model was used to allow superusers to manage the images that are displayed on the portfolio page of the website.
+It includes a number of fields named 'title', 'image', 'description' and 'created_at'

 ##### Profiles App

 *UserProfile*
+- Used to store user information for billing purposes related to the payments app

 ##### Reviews App

 *Review*
+- Allows superusers to update the reviews displayed on the homepage

 ##### Service App

 *ServicesPage*
+- Allows superusers to edit the various services page without editing code by using the control panel

 ##### Payments App

 *Payment*
+- Stores information about the payments requested, including whether or not they have been paid.

 ##### Blog App

 *Article*
+- Allows superuser to add, edit and delete blog/news posts to be displayed on the front end of the website.

 ##### Utils

 *Context Processor*
+- The context processor was used to make certain database information to every page within the control panel area, name the latest 5 messages recieved and the number of unread messages.

 ## Skeleton Plane